nie-ine/inseri/README.md

-Contact and info about the organisation NIE-INE: [https://www.nie-ine.ch/](https://www.nie-ine.ch/) NIE-INE | NATIONAL INFRASTRUCTURE FOR EDITIONS | A swiss-wide organisation for the infrastructure of editions.
+Contact and info about the organisation NIE-INE | NATIONAL INFRASTRUCTURE FOR EDITIONS | A swiss-wide organisation for the infrastructure of editions: [https://www.nie-ine.ch/](https://www.nie-ine.ch/)

-Powered by [FEE](http://www.fee.unibas.ch/), Mandated by [swissuniversities](https://www.swissuniversities.ch/)
+Powered by [FEE](http://www.fee.unibas.ch/), mandated by [swissuniversities](https://www.swissuniversities.ch/)

 # nieOS